pentandra/lifepreserver/METADATA.md

 author's [`preferredlanguage`](#preferredlanguage) (if there is one) and then to the `Locale.default` if not specified.

+Use an array of multiple languages if the document is intended for multiple audiences (see §14.12 in [RFC2616] for information about the `Content-Language` HTTP header).

 ### `mtime`

 REQUIRED_FOR_KINDS: `{base,extra,acronym,personal}-dictionary` and all items from Nanoc's filesystem data source.